learning2hash/learning2hash.github.io/tutorial.md

 adjacency_matrix = adjacency_matrix / row_sums[:, np.newaxis]
 ```

 We now implement the two-step [Graph Regularised Hashing (GRH)](https://learning2hash.github.io/publications/moran2015agraph/) model of Moran and Lavrenko, which is reminiscent of the expectation maximisation (EM) algorithm.
+The following slides are taken from the talk [here](https://www.slideshare.net/sjmoran1/graph-regularised-hashing-ecir15-talk).

 ![GRH](./tutorial/grh.png)